 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach Given the nature of the Company's business, that is, software development and other IT services, it does not contribute any air pollutant into the environment.
 Nevertheless, it strives to work towards sustainable development.
 What are the Risk/s Identified?
 No identifiable risks since the Company is engaged in software development and does not contribute air pollutants.
 What are the Opportunity/ies Identified?
-No identifiable opportunities since the Company is engaged in software development Not Applicable Not Applicable
+No identifiable opportunities since the Company is engaged in software development and does not contribute air pollutants.
+Not Applicable Not Applicable